Your Fooder account

 You can remove individual notes by clicking thebutton next to a note.

 By default, Fooder lets you create recipes for yourself only.
 They are private and no-one can access them.

 But if you like, you can publish your recipes and let other people use them.
 Recipes are published anonimously (there is no way to 'sign' a recipe) and without notes.

-In order to publish a recipe, go in to the editing mode of the recipe you want to publish and click on the private/public toggle.
+In order to publish a recipe, go in to the editing mode of the recipe you want to publish and click on the private/public toggle at the bottom of the form.
 In your recipe list view, a green open lock icon will appear on the left of an item if that recipe is made public.

 please note: If you decide to make a recipe public, updates you make to that recipe are automatically also published.
 This means that other users see the recipe as it is at that moment, not at the moment of making the recipe public.
 Once you make a recipe private again, it is no longer available.

 At the top of your home screen is a search bar where you can search for keywords in your recipe titles.
 Simply start typing and the relevant results will show.